gappeah/YouTube-MP4-Downloader-Pro/README.md

 # Youtube_Dowloader

-This is near functioning Youtube downloader, you have the option of downloading videos in 360p, 720p, 1080p, 1440p and 2160p.
+This is near functioning Youtube downloader, with have the option of downloading videos in 360p, 720p, 1080p, 1440p and 2160p.

 This code downloads a YouTube video and merges the audio and video files into a single file using moviepy.editor.